marcusig/woocommerce-product-customizer/src/readme.txt

 * FEATURE: Possibility to duplicate layers and content
 * FEATURE: Possibility to make a layer selection mendatory
 * TWEAK: Show configuration image in order email and admin
+* TWEAK: Added the possibility to specify the tag of the "Configure" button when using the shortcode: use `tag="link"` or `tag="a"` to use a link instead of a button.
 * FIX: Fix memory leak when adding choices in the admin

 = 1.2.9 - 17/Mar/2021 =